That’s It, It’s Them Or Me

 I am sorry mouse lovers, but I have tried.
 If you’ve followed this blog for any length of time you’ll know how hard I’ve tried.
 We’ve persisted with live catch traps for in excess of two years, transporting the mice at least two miles distant after a nice little ride in the car.
 But they are clever.
 They learned how to get into the trap, scoff the peanut butter sandwiches hidden therein and then scarper, leaving only crumbs in their wake.

-And so the ‘Little Nippers’ have been deployed.
+And so, finally, I have caved in.
+The ‘Little Nippers’ have been deployed.

 As Mike was laying out the first one there was a ‘Snap’.
 I waited for the yowl, but there was none.
 Did he catch his finger in the mouse trap?
 No. But it was a close run thing.
-To illustrate the extent of our problem Mike caught 12, yes twelve, in the first twenty four hours alone.
+To illustrate the extent of our problem Mike caught 12 mice, yes twelve, in the first twenty four hours alone.
 With just two traps.
 That’s a lot of emptying.
-At least this time we know for sure it’s not the same ones coming back.
+And this time we know for sure it’s not the same ones coming back.

 It’s not what I wanted.
 All I can say is, it’s quick.
 Hopefully preferable to being toyed with for several minutes before being torn apart by an owl or a cat.